 The URL for a My Site host site collection is shared by all users of the same User Profile service application.
 The URL for Newsfeed is http:// hostname/default.aspx, and the URL for About Me is http:// hostname/person.aspx, where hostname is the address of the site collection.
 For example, if you configure your My Site host site collection at https://contoso.com/my, users access their newsfeeds and profiles at https://contoso.com/my/default.aspx and https://contoso.com/my/person.aspx, respectively.

 Although these URLs are the same for all users of a User Profile service application, the information displayed for each user is different.
 SharePoint Server determines the information to display based on the user's logon account.
 The information is targeted to that specific user and is provided by the SharePoint service applications referred to in this article.

 When a visitor views another user's My Site, the visitor can see only the user's profile page.
-This URL is http:// hostname/person.aspx?accountname= account, where hostname is the address of the site collection and account is the user name (and, if it is configured, the user's domain name).
-For example, http://contoso.com/my/person.aspx?accountname=sidney.
+This URL is http:// hostname/person.aspx?accountname= account, where hostname is the address of the site collection and account is the user name (and, if it's configured, the user's domain name).
+For example, https://contoso.com/my/person.aspx?accountname=sidney.

 Individual site collections

 A user's individual site collection hosts the document library of the user's individual My Site.
 An individual site collection is created the first time that a user accesses the My Site.
 This ability to create an individual site collection requires the following configuration in SharePoint Server:

 The web application that hosts My Sites has a wildcard inclusion managed path, such as sites or personal.
 This path is the one under which the individual site collections will be created when users access their My Sites for the first time.

 The Setup My Sites settings for the User Profile service application are configured to use the URL of the My Site host site collection and the wildcard inclusion managed path for individual site collections.